 One of the things I missed the most was being able to get all of my favorite Disney snacks.
 Tons of the best Disney World restaurants – both quick-serve and sit-down were closed – are closed, and I really missed all the food.

 That being said, if you don’t really care about the food or you bring in your own food and snacks, this may not be a big deal to you at all.

 One big thing to note is that there are not any true character dining meals happening right now.
-There are two (Garden Grill and Toppolino’s Terrace) that have characters that do come near your table like at Be Our Guest restaurant, but it’s definitely not the same hug and greet character experience.
+There are a few that have characters that do come near your table like at Be Our Guest restaurant, but it’s definitely not the same hug and greet character experience.

 A couple of other things to note about food changes in general: